Aalto5G/pptk/README.md

 called LDP.
 LDP supports packet I/O via sockets, netmap, DPDK, and also via ODP.
-In order to improve the poor multithreaded interface of netmap, LDP automatically checks that the number of queues in an interface is properly configured before starting the LDP application.
+In order to improve the poor multithreaded interface of netmap, LDP automatically checks that the number of queues in an interface is properly configured before starting the LDP application, and also tries to make automatic adjustments to the queue count if possible.
+Furthermore, offloads are automatically adjusted.

 # LDP